OSS-42/10-CUB3D/README.md

 Contributor : <a href="https://github.com/Mbertin44"><img src="https://avatars.githubusercontent.com/u/100396045?v=4" width="50" height="50" /></a>

+# Usage

+Ensure BREW is installed on your system.

+Do `make` to load the mandatory part of the project (very tuned down version).

-Re-Design of 42 Quebec school floor (Bonus Part).
+Do `make bonus`to load the bonus part of the project which is a Re-Design of 42 Quebec school floor, enjoy :)

 Use of MLX42 from Codam.